whosonfirst/go-whosonfirst-breaches/README.md

 # go-whosonfirst-breaches

-THIS IS NOT (PROBABLY) READY FOR USE YET.
+Determine what Who's On First documents are "breached" by another candidate Who's On First document.

+## Caveats

+This is probably not ready for any kind of use yet.
+For example it does not account for interior rings in either the source or candidate Who's On First documents.

 If you're feeling dangerous by all means, dive in!

 ## Example